comimag/Fringes-GUI/README.md

 Upon every parameter change, the complete parameter set of the `Fringes` instance is saved to the file `.fringes.yaml` in the user home directory.
 When the GUI starts again, the previous parameter set is loaded.
-To avoid this, just delete the config file or press the `reset` button in the `Methods` widget.
+To avoid this, just delete the config file or press the `reset` button in the `Methods` widget to restore the default parameter set.

 ### Methods
 In the bottem left corner you will find buttons for the associated methods of the `Fringes` class.